TripleSBinPicking/bin_picking_environment/documentation/NDDS tutorial.md

 For making the level, the original tutorial can be followed from page 12.

 ### Adding your own objects
 Adding your own objects into the project is rather easy.
-First make the object in for example Blender and export it as an .fbx file.
+First make the object a 3D modelling software of choice and export it as an .fbx file.
+We used Blender to model our objects.
 Then drag it into a separate folder and accept the import popup.
 An example for a folder structure is shown in the figure below.
 Here we have added a folder under Content named Objects in which separate folders for each object is made.
 After this, you can drag the object into the map and in front of the camera.
 Try to position it in a way that the scene capturer has a good view on it.

 ![Folder structure in Unreal Engine](resources/Folder_structure_ue4.PNG)

 ### Adding random movement and rotation to objects
-After adding your objects, to get the random movement and rotation we will use a blueprint.
-Click on one of the objects that you want to use and select the blue button with Blueprint/Add Script.
-Then make the blueprint shown below.
+To add the random movement and rotation to objects we will use a blueprint.
+Click on one of the objects that you want to use and select the blue button with "Blueprint/Add Script".
+This button can be found on the right side of the screen in the details tab.
+A window wil open prompting you to save the blueprint somewhere.
+Do this and select "Create Blueprint".
+Another window will open and shows the blueprint that is now linked to your object.
+Create the blueprint shown below.
 Blueprint components can be added by right clicking on the surface and typing the name of the component you want to add.
-The delay in this blueprint is added, so the object_settings.json that NDDS outputs has a regular fixed model transform, instead of it being made when it is already moving and rotating, which disturbs the fixed model transform.
+When the level is played, NDDS saves the regular fixed model transform to the object_settings.json file.
+To prevent this fixed transform from being disturbed, we implemented a 2 second delay befor starting to move and rotate the objects.

 ![Random movement blueprint](resources/Mover_blueprint.png)

 ### Export options for training with DOPE
-To train an AI with DOPE, not all possible image options are needed.
-For DOPE, only the Object Data and True Color elements are needed.
-This can be changed by selecting your SceneCapturer_Simple which was setup in the NDDS tutorial and go under details to Feature Extraction.
+This dataset synthesizer offers many options regarding different types of data it will generate.
+To train an AI with DOPE, only two types of data are needed: Object Data and True Color.
+To make sure only these two data types are exported, go to the SceneCapturer_Simple in the World Outline and select it.
+Scroll down in the Details tab untill you reach the Feature Extraction array.
 Then deselect all array elements except for Object Data and True Color.
 Another important setting that must be changed is the Captured Image Size.
+This setting can be found under Capturer Settings, also in the Details tab, and then under Captured Image Size.
 This has to be set to 400 x 400 pixels, because DOPE only takes this format for training.

 ![Capturer settings for DOPE](resources/capturer_settings_ue4.PNG)